 There used to be a time when ranking a web page was as simple as writing a bunch of low-quality articles.

-Today, we live in a post Panda, post Penguin era, the two of the major algorithm updates that helped Google remove or de-rank millions of pages.
+Today, we live in a post-Panda, post-Penguin era, two of the major algorithm updates that helped Google remove or de-rank millions of pages.

-Ranking a website now means following a set of rules (an SEO checklist), creating great content, and earning high-quality links.
+Ranking a website now means following a set of rules (an SEO checklist), creating quality content, and earning high-quality links.

-In order to help you effectively optimize your website for the major search engines, we’ve not only compiled an extensive page SEO checklist.
+In order to help you effectively optimize your new site for the major search engines, we’ve not only compiled an extensive page SEO checklist.